Table of Contents

 Attendance

-Each member is expected to participate actively in the formal board meetings (scheduled each semester) and in university and school events throughout the year.
+Each member is expected to participate actively in formal board meetings (held semi-annually) and in university and school events throughout the year.
 An advisor who misses two consecutive board meetings may be asked to resign.
+Failure to attend three consecutive meetings will result in a review of an Advisor’s status by the Office of the Boards of Advisors.
 Given the unique nature of the International Board of Advisors and some of the travel requirements for attendance, a separate set of attendance requirements is necessary and will be established by the chair of the International Board of Advisors, the provost and the council chair.

 Back to Top